openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rgw.md

 this point will point to the old RGW backends, resulting in a wrong, not working configuration.
-Since we’re going to deploy the [Ceph Ingress Daemon][3], the first thing to do is remove the existing `ceph_rgw` config, cleanup the config created by TripleO and restart the service to make sure other services are not affected by this change.
+Since we’re going to deploy the [Ceph Ingress Daemon][3], the first thing to do is remove the existing `ceph_rgw` config, clean up the config created by TripleO and restart the service to make sure other services are not affected by this change.